Charan-Deep/My-Calculator/README.md

 # My-Calculator
-This is My first Project using Python in my 1st semester.
+This is My first Project using Python.